Artists’ inside story of Holloway Prison closure

 Artist Kate Kelly, meanwhile, painted a portrait of the last governor of Holloway Prison, Julia Killick, explaining: “I wanted the portrait to be soft to show the sensitive way she dealt with the job.”

-Curator Bod Jaman said: “The exhibition asks question about the site’s history and future.
+Curator Bod Jaman said: “The exhibition asks questions about the site’s history and future.
 What does it mean to turn a place of incarceration into a place of probable luxury?
 How can we move ahead whilst remaining conscious of the site’s history?”

 Savvas Panas, chief executive of the Pilion Trust charity, agreed to help host the exhibition.